Caddickbrown/Excel-Macros/Excel/Formulas.md

 # Template
 Code: 000
 ## Explanation:
-This is a template for how each Item should be laid out.
+This is a template for how each item should be laid out.
 ## Example (Input = Output):
 Input Value = Output Value
 ## Formula: